sf-wdi-29/handlebars/README.md

 * Maximize code reusability and maintainability.

-  * If you need to change your HTML structure for elements you're creating and displaying (e.g. adding an additional class name to your Spotify tracks), all you have to do is change the template!
+  * If you need to change your HTML structure for elements you're creating and displaying (e.g. adding an additional class name to your Books), all you have to do is change the template!

 ## A Helpful Metaphor